Java Native Interface (JNI) Database Management System

-McObject provides a Java Native Interface (JNI) for the eXtremeDB embedded database, offering the fastest possible DBMS solution in Java.
-The JNI reduces development time and accelerates run-time performance in Java embedded systems (set-top box programming guides, etc.), and in real-time enterprise applications such as finance, e-commerce, and social networks, where eXtremeDB JNI dramatically outperforms traditional object caching software.
+McObject provides a Java Native Interface (JNI) for eXtremeDB, for the fastest possible embedded database solution in Java.
+The JNI reduces development time and accelerates run-time performance in Java applications, outperforming relational database management systems (RDBMSs) and “pure” Java object databases, as well as object caching software in Java.

 Figure 1.
 A Java application with eXtremeDB JNI benefits from native access to database functions running in compiled C.

 “POJOs” and Simplified Programming

 With eXtremeDB JNI, developers work with the real-time database entirely from within the Java programming language.
-There is no external database definition, and no requirement to compile a database schema.
+There is no external database definition language, and no requirement to compile a database schema.

 Instead, the JNI uses Java’s reflection capability to discover database classes and their fields that are defined in the application, via class definition syntax (see Figures 2 and 3).
 This streamlines coding, and the developer’s experience is one of working with plain old Java objects (POJOs).

 Optionally, the Java class definitions can be used to generate a schema that, in turn, can be processed by McObject’s schema compiler, so that C/C++ and Java programs can use the same database.

-Figure 3. eXtremeDB's Java API uses Java reflection to discover classes, their fields and other attributes at run-time.
+Figure 3. eXtremeDB for HPC’s Java API uses Java reflection to discover classes, their fields and other attributes at run-time.